A common excuse we hear why people aren’t doing the things they really want to is that they don’t have enough time.

 10 Ways to Make Better Use of Your Free Time

 - Do something that’s beneficial to your health.
-This may include going for a brisk walk or a run, doing some stretches or other forms of exercise like yoga, or meditating.
+This may include going for a brisk walk or a run, doing stretches or other forms of exercise like yoga, or meditating.
 Anything we can do for our overall health will show up in everything we do.

 - Review your goals.
-Goals require focus and commitment and sometimes we have to make adjustments in order to stay on track.
+Goals require focus and commitment and sometimes we have to make adjustments to stay on track.
 Reviewing our goals is how we will know whether what we’re doing is working or not.

 - Make changes to your environments.
-Improving our environments can be as simple as cleaning out our workspace or adding something that will inspire us to do what’s required in order to achieve the outcomes we want.
+Improving our environments can be as simple as cleaning out our workspace or adding something that will inspire us to do what’s required to achieve the outcomes we want.
 This can also include filing things away and cleaning out our digital inbox.

 - Read something relevant to an outcome you want.
 We have to be careful not to get caught in information that’s not relevant to us because there is so much of it available now.
 We can use our free time to get new ideas for a project or a goal we want to achieve.
 We can also use that time to catch up on our reading.

 - Mind map or outline a project or goal.
-This is particularly helpful for those who process information better visually.
+This is helpful for those who process information better visually.
 Using a technique like mind mapping can help consolidate large amounts of information into smaller chunks.

 - Speak to someone you’ve been meaning to.
 We often say we’ll “get around” to do something like catching up with someone or asking for assistance.
 A quick phone call can move forward something we’re working on a lot quicker than trying to struggle through it ourselves.
 This time can also be used to follow-up with people or just calling someone to say hello.